carpentries-incubator/fair-bio-practice/_episodes/07-data-in-excel.md

 > It contains data similar to the presented data before from experiments on plants in
 > different light conditions.
 Imagine you need to work with this file.
 >
-> 1. What is confusing in this file, what would you try to clarify with its author before
+> 1. What do you find confusing?
-> using it
+> 2. What would you try to clarify with the author before doing anything with the file?
-> 2. What issues will you encounter with calculation of: average biomas, biomas per genotype
+> 3. What will be the issues with calculation of: average biomas, biomas per genotype?
-> 3. Typically, more advanced data analysis is done programmatically, which requires either
+> 4. Typically, more advanced data analysis is done programmatically, which requires either
 > conversion to text format as csv, tsv format or using a library that reads Excel files
 > and "kind of makes this conversion on the fly".
 > Save this file in a text format, close Excel and reopen the saved files.
 What has changed?